 The last of these defenses is also fairly common amongst the states.
 It is known as “limited” comparative negligence.
 With this version in order to be able to receive any damages, the plaintiff must be no more than 50 percent at fault for the injury.
 If the plaintiff is no more than 50 percent liable, but is still partially at fault, then the award of damages will be adjusted according to the plaintiff’s percentage of fault and the plaintiff’s award will be reduced accordingly.
 For example, suppose a jury awards you $100,000 in damages as a result of a car accident, but it finds you 30 percent at fault for your injuries because you did not properly use a signal.
 After applying comparative negligence, you would be entitled to $70,000 in damages – $100,000 minus 30 percent.

 In the above example, the judge or jury determines the degree of the each party’s negligence and apportions to each party a percentage of the total damages suffered, based on each party’s percentage of fault for causing your injury.
 If you were found to be 51 percent liable, you would be unable to collect any amount.

-If you or a loved one is in need of legal assistance, call Gonzalez & Garcia Toll Free at (800) 352-HURT or submit an online questionnaire.
+If you or a loved one is in need of legal assistance, call our office.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.